Updated August 23, 2023

 The COUNTIF formula will apply as follows:

-Please refer below screenshot:
+Please refer to the below screenshot:

 Hence the final result is: